J-Sanderson/100-days-of-code/log-round2.md

 Upon testing it does seem that the state is not updating with the player co-ordinates.
 The strange thing is that the other things that get passed to the state (the board layout, stair location, and level counter) pass on normally.
 I can't figure out why this should happen.

+Finally figured it out - the problem was that the character movement function also sets the state at the end, including, if the character walked into stairs, after the board was done setting up.
+So it would update the character position state after setting up the board, then go back to the movement function and update the state again to the position the character was at.
+Fixed it by setting it so that the state update in the movement function only triggers if the character did not walk into the stairs.

 **Thoughts:** I'm going back to this challenge but for now it will not be everyday, just two or three days a week.
 I think that's a good balance to keep me going and leave me time for the day job too.
 So if the dates seem wrong, don't worry, I'm just pacing myself.

 ### Day 24: October 26/10/17